-What Needs to Be Included in a Personnel File?
+What Should Be Included in a Personnel File?

 What Does Not Need to Be Included in a Personnel File?

-Personnel files do not include stock option or management bonus plan records, medical records, letters of reference or recommendations from third parties including former employers, materials which are used by the employer to plan for future operations, information contained in separately maintained security files, test information where disclosure of the information would invalidate the test, or documents that are being developed or prepared for use in civil, criminal or grievance procedures.
+Personnel files do not include stock options, management bonus records, medical records, letters of recommendation, future operation materials, security files, test information where disclosure would invalidate the test, or documents for use in grievance procedures.

-“Security files” are in turn defined as memoranda, documents or collections of information relating to investigations of losses, misconduct or suspected crimes, and investigative information maintained pursuant to government requirements, provided such memoranda, documents, or information are maintained separately and are not used to determine an employee’s eligibility for employment, promotion, additional compensation, transfer, termination, disciplinary or other adverse personnel action.
+“Security files” contain documents regarding an employer’s investigations of losses, misconduct, suspected crimes, and investigative information maintained under government requirements, provided this information is not used to determine an employee’s eligibility for employment, promotion, additional compensation, transfer, termination, disciplinary, or other adverse personnel action.